-Students not yet registered in a Master of Education program may apply as "independent students" to take a maximum of 12 credit hours at the graduate level - this does not guarantee acceptance into a MEd program.
+Students not yet admitted to a Master of Education program may apply as "independent students" to take a maximum of 12h at the graduate level - this does not guarantee acceptance into a MEd program.
 Core required courses in the MEd Counselling program are not available to independent students.
 Such students must meet the academic admission requirements of the MEd program.
-Specifically, they must have, prior to course registration, a B average in the BEd program or, for those claiming BEd equivalency, a B average in the final two years of the undergraduate degree.
-Official undergraduate transcripts must be attached to course registration forms.
-Registration will not be accepted without transcripts.
+Specifically, they must have a B average in the BEd program or, for those claiming BEd equivalency, a B average in the final two years of the undergraduate degree.
+Official undergraduate transcripts must be submitted in support of an admission application.